Cyprus Turkish Airlines

 Cyprus Turkish Airlines Limited (Kıbrıs Türk Hava Yolları Ltd. Şti.
 (KTHY)) was a Turkish Cypriot airline that served as the flag carrier for Northern Cyprus.
 Until its collapse in June 2010, Cyprus Turkish Airlines was the primary airline flying passengers to Northern Cyprus.

 KTHY operated scheduled flights from Ercan, Northern Cyprus, to several cities in Turkey, the United Kingdom, and Western and Northern Europe.
 Its main base was Ercan Airport, in the Turkish sector of Nicosia.

 The airline was de jure registered as a Turkish company in Istanbul.
 Day-to-day operations were run from Ercan.
 All flights to Europe were required to make a stop at an airport in mainland Turkey.

+From the cessation of this airline's activity until the establishment of Fly Kıbrıs Airlines in 2023, Northern Cyprus did not see the return of any airline operations.

 History

 Cyprus Turkish Airlines was established on 4 December 1974 in Nicosia, with shares equally divided between Turkish Airlines and the Cash Development of the Consolidated Fund of the Assembly of the Turkish Cypriot Community (Konsolide Fonu Inkisaf Sandigi).
 The first scheduled flight took place on 3 February 1975.

 In 2005, the Turkish government sold its shares to Ada Havayollari.

 In order to avoid bankruptcy due to a $100 million debt, the management decided to sell the company in June 2010.
 After the end of the bidding period, the Turkish carrier Atlasjet was the only bidder.

 On 21 June 2010, the airline announced via its website that it had ceased all operations until further notice.
 On 29 June 2010, it was announced that the airline had gone out of business.